rawstorage/vCenterRest/README.md

 python -m pip install requests.

-All functions should be located in the rest_functions class in PyVCR rest_requests.py file.
+All functions should be located in the rest_functions class in PyVCR rest_vcenter.py file and imported into your scripts.

 Follow the examples in PyU4V github to create your own functions.